 The questions below are important to add to your survey if you’re testing a new product or shipment option, or just want general feedback:

-Although it’s easy to overlook, knowing how your customers found you will affect how you attract customers in the future.
+Although it’s easy to overlook, knowing how your customers found you gives you knowledge of how to best attract customers in the future.

 Though your marketing team puts a lot of effort into getting your name out there, sometimes visitors find your brand through channels you didn’t even know existed.